United States National Security Council: History

 On May 26, 2009, President Barack Obama merged the White House staff supporting the Homeland Security Council (HSC) and the National Security Council into one National Security Staff (NSS).
-The HSC and NSC each continue to exist by statute as bodies supporting the President.
+The HSC and NSC each continue to exist by statute as bodies supporting the president.
 The name of the staff organization was changed back to National Security Council Staff in 2014.

-The Directorate of Global Health Security and Biodefense was formed in 2016 under the Obama administration, disbanded in 2018 under the Trump Administration, and reinstated in January 2021 during the presidency of Joe Biden.
+The Directorate of Global Health Security and Biodefense was formed in 2016 under the Obama administration, disbanded in 2018 under the first Trump administration, and reinstated in January 2021 during the presidency of Joe Biden.

+According to a White House memorandum in January 2017, the chairman of the Joint Chiefs of Staff and director of national intelligence will only sit on the Principals Committee as and when matters pertaining to them arise, but will remain part of the full National Security Council.
+The reorganization also placed the administrator of the United States Agency for International Development as a permanent member of the Deputies Committee, winning moderate praise.
-On January 29, 2017, President Donald Trump restructured the Principals Committee (a subset of the full National Security Council), while at the same time altering the attendance of the Chairman of the Joint Chiefs of Staff and Director of National Intelligence.

-According to National Security Presidential Memorandum 2, the Chairman of the Joint Chiefs of Staff and Director of National Intelligence were to sit on the Principals Committee as and when matters pertaining to them arise, but will remain part of the full National Security Council.
+On January 29, 2017, newly elected President Donald Trump restructured the Principals Committee (a subset of the full National Security Council), while at the same time altering the attendance of the chairman of the Joint Chiefs of Staff and director of national intelligence.
+According to "National Security Presidential Memorandum 2", the chairman of the Joint Chiefs of Staff and director of national intelligence were to only sit on the Principals Committee as and when matters pertaining to them arise, but will remain part of the full National Security Council.
 However, Chief of Staff Reince Priebus clarified the next day that they still are invited to attend meetings.

-With National Security Presidential Memorandum 4 in April 2017, the Director of National Intelligence and the Chairman of the Joint Chiefs of Staff "shall" attend Principals Committee meetings and included the Director of the Central Intelligence Agency as a regular attendee.
-The reorganization also placed the Administrator of the United States Agency for International Development as a permanent member of the Deputies Committee, winning moderate praise, while the White House Chief Strategist was removed.
+With "National Security Presidential Memorandum 4" in April 2017, the director of national intelligence and the chairman of the Joint Chiefs of Staff "shall" attend Principals Committee meetings and the director of the Central Intelligence Agency was included as a regular attendee.
+The reorganization also placed the administrator of the United States Agency for International Development as a permanent member of the Deputies Committee, while the White House chief strategist was removed.

+According to a report by Reuters, the United States military ran a propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine, including using fake social media accounts saying that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
+The campaign was described as "payback" for COVID-19 disinformation by China directed against the U.S. The disinformation campaign began in 2020.
+In spring 2021, the NSC ordered the military to stop spreading anti-vaccine messages.
+The campaign continued until summer 2021 before terminating.

+In August 2025, the Financial Times observed that "in Trump’s second term, the NSC has been drastically pared back, with dozens of foreign policy and national security experts [having been] ousted from their jobs", and quoted an official with the assessment that "the traditional Washington foreign policy process led by the NSC has largely broken down in this administration."